The Hempe Guide to Lower Back Pain

 It's best to go to sleep on a firm mattress when the back is sore and the best awake position is sitting up straight but leaning slightly forwards.

 There are several treatments that help like rest, anti-inflammatories, massage, hot and cold therapy but we recommend trying out CBD which is a strong natural remedy.
-Not all CBD products are created equally so we recommend trying Hempe Hot & Ice gels.
+Not all CBD products are created equally so we recommend trying HEMPE Hot & Ice gels.

 Prevention is also better than cure so get to strengthening those core muscles!

-Visit your doctor if the pain is really bad or if it doesn't go away over an extended period of time.
+As with any medical advice, we always recommend that you visit your doctor if the pain is really bad or if it doesn't go away over an extended period of time.